Arcticgrayling/TidyDataProject/README.md

 The script:
 1. loads labels and activityList into tables.
 2. Train data is loaded into tables.
-	A. Labels are given to this train data.
+	a.
+Labels are given to this train data.
-	B. Activities (with names) and Subject columns are added to the beginning of the training data table.
+	b.
+Activities (with names) and Subject columns are added to the beginning of the training data table.
-	C. Remove undesired columns/variables.
+	c.
+Remove undesired columns/variables.
 A reg script is used to select only Variables with mean() and std() in the variable name.
 (1.)
 (2.)
-	D. For testing and verification purposes,  intermediary data was used.
+	d.
+For testing and verification purposes,  intermediary data was used.
 	The script removes some of this data after the Test data is processed to free memeory.